-Michelle Fisher is the initiator and coordinator of the Melbourne Repair Cafe (Inner West).
+Michelle Fisher is the founder and coordinator of the Melbourne Repair Cafe (Inner West).
 She is more comfortable wielding pens than tools and welcomes contributions from those who can wield one or the other or both!
 Please send submissions to the Melbourne Repair Cafe's email address..

 Jenny Lindsay is a seeker of sustainable lifestyle solutions who regularly helps out on the Repair Café registration desk.
 Jenny is the founder of Connectjen virtual assistant which offers copywriting, marketing and admin support for businesses committed to challenging the status quo.